-On 19~Sep~2024, WGAST outperforms all competing methods across most metrics, with the exception of SAM and CC.
-Compared to FuseTen, WGAST reduces the RMSE by $18.98$\%, indicating more accurate pixel-wise LST estimates.
-It also achieves a $1.88$\% increase in SSIM, which reflects better preservation of spatial structure and textures.
-In terms of radiometric quality, PSNR improves by 15.44\%, and ERGAS decreases by 16.40\%, highlighting enhanced global spectral fidelity.
-Although WGAST shows a slightly higher SAM and a marginally lower CC than FuseTen, these results can be attributed to its focus on preserving local spatial details and structural sharpness, occasionally at the expense of global angular alignment and correlation.
-When compared to Ten-ST-GEE, the improvements are even more pronounced.
-WGAST achieves a 33.68\% reduction in RMSE, a 54.56\% increase in SSIM, a 47.67\% gain in PSNR, and a $33.84$\% decrease in ERGAS.
-On 05~Oct~2024, WGAST demonstrates performance comparable to that of FuseTen, though it does not surpass it across all metrics.
-For example, WGAST achieves an RMSE of $1.384$, which is only $0.334$ higher than the $1.050$ obtained by FuseTen.
-Similar patterns are observed in PSNR, SAM, CC, and ERGAS.
-Nevertheless, WGAST improves the SSIM by $5.45$\% compared to FuseTen.
-On 21~Oct~2024, WGAST delivers strong performance across all evaluation metrics.
-Compared to FuseTen, it achieves a $22.20$\% reduction in RMSE, a $3.00$\% increase in SSIM, a $16.50$\% gain in PSNR, and a $22.20$\% decrease in ERGAS.
-In comparison to Ten-ST-GEE, WGAST achieves a $36.73$\% reduction in RMSE, a $6.69$\% improvement in SSIM, a $3.03$\% increase in PSNR, and a $36.70$\% reduction in ERGAS.
-On 01~May~2025, despite the large temporal gap from the reference date at $t_1$ (19~Sep~2024), WGAST maintains strong performance, while other methods show notable accuracy degradation.
-For instance, compared to FuseTen, WGAST achieves a $28.32$\% improvement in RMSE, a $6.08$\% gain in SSIM, a $18.50$\% increase in PSNR, a $0.84$\% decrease in SAM, and a $28.36$\% reduction in ERGAS.
+On 19~Sep~2024, WGAST outperforms most competing methods, except for SAM and CC.
+Compared to FuseTen, it reduces RMSE by $18.66$\%, increases SSIM by $2.01$\%, improves PSNR by $15.35$\%, and decreases ERGAS by $16.10$\%, indicating more accurate pixel-wise LST estimates and enhanced spatial and spectral fidelity.
+The slightly higher SAM and marginally lower CC reflect WGAST’s emphasis on preserving local spatial details and structural sharpness, occasionally at the expense of global angular alignment.
+Compared to Ten-ST-GEE, WGAST achieves even larger gains, including a $33.43$\% RMSE reduction, $54.75$\% SSIM increase, $47.55$\% PSNR gain, and $33.60$\% ERGAS decrease.
+Relative to AE-10, RMSE drops by $22.88$\% and SSIM increases by $91.98$\%, with similar improvements across other metrics.
+On 05~Oct~2024, WGAST performance is comparable to FuseTen, with an RMSE of $1.386$, slightly higher than FuseTen’s $1.050$.
+Similar trends are observed for PSNR, SAM, CC, and ERGAS, while SSIM improves by $5.68$\%.
+This is likely due to the LST on this day exhibiting a linear spatio-temporal trend, which allowed FuseTen to better capture the absolute values.
+On 21~Oct~2024, WGAST delivers strong performance across all metrics.
+Compared to FuseTen, it reduces RMSE by $21.94$\%, increases SSIM by $3.23$\%, gains $16.43$\% in PSNR, and lowers ERGAS by $21.93$\%.
+Compared to Ten-ST-GEE, RMSE decreases by $36.51$\%, SSIM improves by $6.93$\%, PSNR increases by $2.97$\%, and ERGAS drops by $36.49$\%.
+Relative to AE-10, WGAST reduces RMSE by $35.18$\% and improves SSIM by $72.45$\%.
+On 01~May~2025, despite the large temporal gap from the reference date at $t_1$ (19~Sep~2024), WGAST maintains strong performance, whereas other methods show notable accuracy degradation.
+For instance, compared to FuseTen, WGAST achieves a $28.51$\% RMSE reduction and a $6.46$\% SSIM gain.